 Patrícia Lopes is a Brazilian composer and pianist with a multiple rooted musical identity, and began to study piano at the age of 6 in London, where she was born.
 Her latest works as a composer are The feminine in Pessoa, a set of compositions based on poems by Fernando Pessoa, for voice and ensemble, performed by OCAM (Chamber Orchestra of the University of São Paulo) and Hortensia, for woodwind and string ensemble.
 In 2015, she gave concerts in New York playing her own compositions.
-In October this year she will perform The feminine in Pessoa at The International Jazz Festival of Caldas da Rainha, Portugal.
+In October this year she performed The feminine in Pessoa at The International Jazz Festival of Caldas da Rainha, Portugal.

 Patricia Lopes has recently pursued a PhD in Music, with her research focused on the musical universe of the Brazilian composer Antonio Carlos Jobim at University of São Paulo (USP), and performed in 2016 Jobim’s song Matita Perê (1973) alongside Dori Caymmi and the Chamber Ochestra of the University of São Paulo, with the conductor Gil Jardim.